Indifference pricing of pure endowments in a regime-switching market model: The indifference pricing problem formulation

-In order to characterize the indifference price of the pure endowment, we introduce two optimal investment problems, with and without insurance liabilities.
+In order to characterize the indifference price of the pure endowment (see Definition \ref{indiff-price} below), we introduce two optimal investment problems, with and without insurance liabilities.
 We start by defining the class of admissible strategies. \begin{definition} An {\em admissible} strategy is a self-financing portfolio identified by an $\R$-valued $\mathbb{G}$-predictable process $\Pi=\{ \Pi_{t}, \ t \in [0,T]\}$ such that

 We denote by $\mathcal{A}$ the set of $\mathbb{G}$-admissible strategies.
 Whenever the controls are restricted to the time interval $[t,T]$, we will use the notation $\mathcal{A}_t$. \end{definition} Now, we assume that the following assumptions are in force throughout the paper. \begin{ass} \begin{itemize} \item[] \item[(i)] There exist three positive constants $M_1$, $M_2$ and $K$ such that